What is Montessori?

 Common sense, but excluded from traditional Western education.

 Cosmic Education is basically helping children think about how their actions affect things and people around them.

 For example, instead of teaching a child proper handwashing for the sake of having clean hands before a meal, a Montessori guide would pose a question to the child following the activity, such as, “How do you think keeping your hands clean helps other people?”.

 Questions like this help children develop both empathy and critical thinking.

 Montessori teaches children that every living being in the world is interdependent.
 That is quite unique!

 “We discovered that education is not something which the teacher does, but that it is a natural process which develops spontaneously in the human being” -Maria Montessori

 The answer to this question is actually quite simple.
 Dr. Montessori made great observations about how children’s minds work.
 Essentially, she observed that children want to do things on their own and learn using their bodies.

 Traditional schooling focuses on grades, test scores, and other outcomes.
-There is no attention paid to joy of learning, a child’s individual interests, and independence in learning.
+There is no attention paid to the joy of learning, a child’s individual interests, and independence in learning.

 Traditional schooling typically prepares a child for the next level of schooling.
-We have all observed the lack preparation for life outside of school in our surrounding communities!
+We have all observed the lack of preparation for life outside of school in our surrounding communities!